dataset-ninja/sheep-detection/README.md

 # Sheep Detection

-Sheep Detection is a dataset for object detection tasks.
+Sheep Detection is a dataset for object detection task.